LorianSchweikert/DeNovo_Transcriptome/blastx-annotate.md

 - -num_threads 2 :: 2 CPUs (threads) are used
 - -max_target_seqs 10 :: only the first 10 hit results will be included in the output

-Repeating blastx of contigs for which jobs failed.
+Repeat blastx of contigs for which jobs failed.
 ```bash
 # First, identify which jobs need to be run again
 for i in {1..237396} \